Core Concepts

 channel: "#alerts"

-A Signal is a computed value derived from the event, state, or external calls.
-Signals are defined as User-Defined Functions (UDFs) using a category/name convention.
+A Signal is a computed value derived from the event, entity state, or external services.
+Signals are defined as User-Defined Functions (UDFs).

 signals: